vtcoders/mw/README.md

 - **subscriptions** or *subs* the record for a networked events which are kept on the server.
 Each subscription has the following properties:

+  - *parents* and *children* may not be needed on the server side.

   - **parents** subscriptions that this subscription depends on.
     We can get siblings from the parents children.
 TODO: Is this a general graph with directed links or just a tree?
   - **children** subscriptions that depend on this subscription

+  - **initialized** if not set to true we are still waiting for the subcription client creator to *initialize* it

   - **readers** a list of clients that read this record
   - **owner** this subscription will be removed if the client owner closes it's connection
-  - **name** unique name relative to all siblings
+  - **name** unique name relative to all siblings or null if not set
   - **id** a unique per-subscription id gotten from a counter on the server.
-It's an integer.
+It's an integer as a string.
   - **shortName** a short description that includes the id in it
   - **description** a longer description that may include HTML
   - **payload** the current state of the subscription that was sent from a